Patenthuis specializes in EPO opposition, in other words: European patent opposition procedures. We represent patent proprietors as well as opponents.

 Irrespective of whether you want to oppose a European patent or whether you need to defend your European patent against an attack by somebody else, Patenthuis is at your service.

 There are serious advantages to an EPO opposition.
 These are mainly: reduced cost and complexity.
-This is the case because there is only a single, centralised procedure.
+This is the case because there is only a single, centralized procedure.

 Unfortunately, this procedure is only available for a period of nine months after grant.